marufbinsalim/phanes/README.md

 - created for a client in fiverr

-Features:
+## Features:

 - takes in a list of emails
-- Creates user in supabase with the emails, randomly generated credentials in bulk
+- Creates user in supabase with the emails, randomly generated credentials in bulk / parallel
 - For the created users - sends an email to the users emails, with the login link and password
+- company id connection to new account
 - Error Handling
-- company id connection to new account

 ## Made with the following: